dianna-SE/project-L/README.md

 https://rad-semolina-564905.netlify.app/

-Development: Ongoing

 ## Getting Started

 Simply gain access by clicking on the netlify link.
 This will immediately start the game.
+Please note that development for the website is not fully completed.

 https://user-images.githubusercontent.com/97206862/163056492-41c6ae74-36b2-4787-af3b-26ffbe25ded1.mp4

 ### Installing

 To install and configure the code, simply download the ZIP file or create a directory using git clone with the SSH or HTTPS key.
 The files can be configured by configuring the js files, opening index.html and refreshing.

 ## Running the tests